Page Act of 1875: Implementation

-The American consul in Hong Kong from 1875–1877, David H. Bailey, was put in charge of regulating which Chinese women were actual wives of laborers, allowed to travel to the United States, as opposed to prostitutes.
-Bailey set up the process with the Hong Kong authorities and the Tung Wah Hospital Committee, an "association of the most prominent Chinese businessmen in Hong Kong".
-Before a Chinese woman could immigrate to the United States she had to submit "an official declaration of purpose in emigration and personal morality statement, accompanied by an application for clearance and a fee to the American Consul".
+The American consul in Hong Kong from 1875 to 1877, David H. Bailey, was put in charge of regulating which Chinese women were actual wives of laborers, allowed to travel to the United States, as opposed to prostitutes.
+Bailey set up the process with the Hong Kong authorities and the Tung Wah Hospital Committee, an "association of the most prominent Chinese businessmen in Hong Kong."
+Before a Chinese woman could immigrate to the United States she had to submit "an official declaration of purpose in emigration and personal morality statement, accompanied by an application for clearance and a fee to the American Consul."
 The declaration was then sent to the Tung Wah Hospital Committee who would do a careful examination and then report back to Bailey about the character of each woman.
 Also, a list of the potential emigrants was sent to the government in Hong Kong for investigation.
-In addition, the day before a ship sailed to America, Chinese women reported to the American consul for a series of questioning which included the following questions:
+In addition, the day before a ship sailed to America, Chinese women reported to the American consul for a series of questioning, which included the following questions:

 Have you entered into contract or agreement with any person or persons whomsoever, for a term of service, within the United States for lewd and immoral purposes?
 Do you wish of your own free and voluntary will to go to the United States?
 Do you go to the United States for the purposes of prostitution?
 Are you married or single?
 What are you going to the United States for?
 What is to be your occupation there?
 Have you lived in a house of prostitution in Hong Kong, Macao, or China?
 Have you engaged in prostitution in either of the above places?
 Are you a virtuous woman?
 Do you intend to live a virtuous life in the United States?
 Do you know that you are at liberty now to go to the United States, or remain in your own country, and that you cannot be forced to go away from your home?